blane13brown/blane13brown.github.io/README.md

   -	Using the elevator emergency call button to get assistance if there’s an issue with the elevator
   -	Use the emergency alarm button to alert someone that you are stuck in the elevator
   -	Press emergency stop button to immediately cut power to elevator motors and apply the brakes

+Common action sequences:
+  1. Press elevator call button
+  2. Enter elevator and select desired floor (may read information panel before selecting floor)
+  3. If no one is nearby, press close door button.
+Otherwise, wait for other users to perform their actions
+  4. Look at current floor screen and wait for elevator to arrive at your floor
+  5. Exit elevator

+How does the elevator support the user to figure out how to make it work?
+  This elevator does a pretty good job in helping users understand how to use it by providing a large information panel on which floors have what locations.
+This will help users understand they need to press the corresponding floor button to get to the location they desire.
+There is a very limited number of controls, and all of them are labeled with either text or symbols.
+The emergency button could benefit from some text saying emergency on it, but it does give the impression that the button calls for help due to it being red with a phone icon on it.
+The floor controls provide useful feedback to let users know a floor has been selected.